GRADUATE SCHOOL OF EDUCATION AND HUMAN DEVELOPMENT

 Human Resource Development—This program is designed for persons entering or advancing in positions associated with learning in organizational settings in all sectors of society.
 Typical careers are in organizational development, internal and external consulting, and training and development.
 The program is interdisciplinary, and students are encouraged to tailor their programs to individual career needs and objectives.

-The eight required courses in the 36-credit-hour program include foundations and issues of human resource development, adult learning, group dynamics, research methods, organizational diagnosis, and either strategic human resource development or assessing the impact of human resource development efforts.
+The eight required courses in the 36-credit-hour program include foundations and issues of human resource development, adult learning, group dynamics, research methods, organizational diagnosis, strategic human resource development, and assessing the impact of human resource development efforts.
 Fieldwork in cooperating Washington-area business, industry, government, and community organizations may be a part of the learning experience.

 Individualized Program—This program provides the opportunity to develop an individualized curriculum that cuts across existing fields, both within the Graduate School of Education and Human Development and between the School and other schools and departments of the University and the Consortium.
 The program is designed to meet specific career and professional objectives of applicants who have unique needs.
 The flexible program structure can be tailored to prepare for new and emerging fields in education and human development.
 This 36-credit-hour program is available within or across the three departments of the Graduate School of Education and Human Development.
 The program must contain a 12-credit-hour core curriculum consisting of courses in human development, social/historical/philosophical foundations in education, and curriculum.
 The remaining 24 credit hours must correspond directly to the program objectives and bear a direct relationship to each of the areas identified above.
 A minimum of 6 credit hours of fieldwork, or the equivalent, must be a part of the program.
 All work toward the degree must be specified at the time the initial program is developed.